THE SOUTH FLORIDA PEOPLE OF COLOR

 OUR VISION

-Dismantling racism in all of its forms – individual, institutional, and systemic through education and advocacy.
+Tackling oppression in all its forms - individual, institutional and systemic - through education, dialogue, and advocacy across diverse communities.

 OUR COMMUNITY

-Our mission, message and programs are appropriate for all ages, income levels, ethnicities, nationalities, sexual orientations, religions, gender identities and education levels.
-Everyone can contribute to ending racism because everyone has a role!
+Our mission, message, and programs are inclusive and cater to individuals of all ages, income levels, ethnicities, nationalities, sexual orientations, religions, gender identities, and education levels.
+Ending racism and oppression are collective efforts, as every individual plays a vital role in contributing towards this cause.

 + OUR EXECUTIVE BOARD